Learn More About Pangolins

 At Pangolin.Africa, we aim to spread knowledge and awareness about pangolins that can help build a community of people who want to save the pangolin.

-Learn more about these charismatic creatures by reading the fascinating facts below.
-Then join us in protecting them and become a Pangolin Guardian.
+Learn more about these charismatic creatures by reading the fascinating facts below then join us in protecting them.

 Despite what many may think, pangolins are not reptiles but actually mammals.